 Level 2

 For this level, we will already add the Warlock class to the build.
 The image above shows where you need to click to add a new class.
 The preferred subclass is The Fiend, which will give you THP whenever you kill an enemy.
-But you can choose any Warlock subclass here and the build will still work just fine.
+But you can choose any Warlock subclass here, and the build will still work just fine.

 Adding the Warlock to our build gives us the following benefits:

-You can now spam Eldritch Blast, which allows you to deal reliable damage from range without spending Spell Slots.
 Save your Bard Spell Slots for important situations, for example when you need to stun enemies, knock them back with Thunderwave or heal an ally with

 Level 3